apache/nuttx/configs/avr32dev1/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Atmel AVR32DEV configuration is maintained in a sudirectory and can be selected as follow:
+Each Atmel AVR32DEV configuration is maintained in a sub-directory and can be selected as follow:

     cd tools